wp-plugins/events-made-easy/readme.txt

 = 1.0.1 =
 * Bugfix: fix replacement in menu for page title by events title when viewing a single event
+* Bugfix: fixed a closing-div tag, preventing the rich html-editor to appear sometimes for locations